By Matt Mueller Culture Editor Published Jun 11, 2024 at 5:16 PM

-This summer's Family Kite Festival may have long since past, but there's still plenty of reasons to glide your way over to Gift of Wings' neck of the woods – in particular its free summer movie series, calling "Action!" on its 2022 lineup on Saturday, June 18.
+This summer's Family Kite Festival may have long since past, but there's still plenty of reasons to glide your way over to Gift of Wings' neck of the woods – particularly for the return of its free summer movie series, yelling "Action!" on its 2024 lineup on Saturday, June 15.

-Hosted in Veterans Park, Gift of Wings' summer movie series invites movie lovers of all ages to watch some of Hollywood's biggest blockbusters on its big screen under the stars.
-The free films begin around dusk in the park, with popcorn available for $1.
+Hosted in Veterans Park across several Saturdays throughout the season, Gift of Wings' summer movie series invites movie lovers of all ages to watch some of Hollywood's most recent family-friendly blockbusters on its big screen under the stars.
+The free films begin around dusk in the park, with popcorn for cinematic snacking sold for just $1 along with other food and drink options available for purchase.

 For more information on the film series and other soaring summer activities, visit Gift of Wings' website.
 And for more outdoor movie fun, here's our drive-in movie screen guide